 LAWYER HELPLINE: ☎ 1800 455 886

 The term intestacy relates to a person dying without a will as a result of which the deceased is said to be intestate.
-This can result in difficulties for people who assumed that they would benefit from the passing of the deceased and serves to totally cut out most non family members except in so far as they may have established some rights to make a claim against the estate as dependants of the deceased at the time of death or as a de facto partner.
+This can result in difficulties for people who assumed that they would benefit from the passing of the deceased and serves to totally cut out most non family members except in so far as they may have established some rights to allow intestacy solicitors to make a claim against the estate as dependants of the deceased at the time of death or as a de facto partner.

 In the event of a person dying without a will in Australia then the intestacy rules are applied and this is also the situation where there is a will that is deemed to be invalid unless there is an earlier will that takes precedence.
-The intestacy rules set out a regime for distribution of assets and dictate who can claim dependant on the degree of family relationship and also dependant on the value of the assets.
+The rules applied by intestacy solicitors set out a regime for distribution of assets and dictate who can claim dependant on the degree of family relationship and also dependant on the value of the assets.
 The intestacy rule are statutory which means that they have been passed into law and whilst they may be discriminatory against certain family relationships dependant on precedence they are non the less legally enforceable.
 Without a will the intestacy rules come into play and notwithstanding promises made by the deceased during their lifetime to leave certain potential beneficiaries a legacy, if that promise is not repeated in writing as evidenced in a legally enforceable valid will then the potential for any such gift will lapse on death.
 Anyone who wants to have their assets distributed after death, according to their wishes, must leave a valid and legally enforceable will failing which the state will determine the ultimate destination of their assets by applying the intestacy rules.
 Where there are no qualifying relatives or dependants, under statute, the assets of the deceased will pass to Government.

 To be legally enforceable an Australian will must :-